yatheeshraju/testng-docs/docs/ant.md

 * "junit": find and run JUnit tests.
 * "mixed": run both TestNG and JUnit tests.

+!!! note
-Note: "junit" and "mixed" modes require the JUnit jar file on the classpath.
+    "junit" and "mixed" modes require the JUnit jar file on the classpath.

 #### Nested Elements
 ##### classpath